Does Destiny 2 have crossplay? Platforms, Bungie names, activities & more

 - Destiny 2 Cross Save

-Gamers across all platforms currently supported by Destiny 2 are now able to jump in and play together.
+All platforms currently support Destiny 2 and players on those formats are now able to jump in and play together – thanks to crossplay.

-This means Xbox, PlayStation, PC, and Stadia users are all free to mingle with one another in PvP or PvE action.
+This means Xbox, PlayStation, and PC, are all free to mingle with one another in PvP or PvE action.
 There are no set limitations on who can and can’t join a Fireteam if you want to tackle a tough raid together.

-Guardians on PlayStation can form a team with a Stadia player, while PC gamers can invite Xbox owners directly into their lobby.
+For instance, Guardians on PlayStation can form a team with PC gamers or Xbox owners directly into their lobby.
 No combination is off-limits like it used to be.

-“You’ll be able to play with all your friends no matter what platform you call home,” Bungie confirmed.
+“You’ll be able to play with all your friends no matter what platform you call home,” Bungie said.

-No different from how you would normally invite friends on your current platform of choice, crossplay lets you bring friends in from all over.
+No different from how you would normally invite friends on your current platform of choice, Destiny 2 crossplay lets you bring friends in from all over.

-Therefore, if you play for a few hours on a console, then jump over to your PC later on, your Bungie Name keeps everything in order.
+Therefore, if you play for a few hours on a console, then jump over to your PC later on, your Bungie Name keeps everything in order and maintains your profile.

 These Bungie Names are generated automatically at launch based on your current name.
-However, the devs are looking to implement a universal name changer tool shortly after the launch of the Witch Queen DLC.
+However, the devs are looking to implement a universal name-changer tool at some point – maybe in 2023.

 As Bungie Names took effect, Bungie Friends also took over.
 This is a new way to keep track of your friends playing across different platforms, allowing you to invite teammates with ease, regardless of where they might be playing.

-“Guardians across Xbox, PlayStation, PC, and Stadia will be able to join fireteams to take on the Darkness together,” Bungie confirmed in a July 29 blog post.
+“Guardians across Xbox, PlayStation, and PC will be able to join fireteams to take on the Darkness together,” Bungie confirmed in a July 29 blog post.

 With the major seasonal update — the longest in Destiny history — players across all platforms are now able to connect in a seamless manner.